Felix of Cantalice: Iconography

-Felix is usually represented in art as holding in his arms the Infant Jesus, because of a vision he is said to have had, when the Blessed Virgin Mary appeared to him and placed the Divine Child in his arms.
+Felix is usually represented in art as holding in his arms the Infant Jesus, because of a vision he is said to have had, when the Virgin appeared to him and placed Jesus in his arms.
 Pope John Paul II observed that Felix is "shown bearing the Infant Jesus in his arms because in bearing the burdens of the needy he had carried in his arms the poor Christ himself."

-Legacy

-A titular church in Rome is erected in his honor, the Church of San Felice da Cantalice a Centocelle.